• Skip to primary navigation

 Pie has a crust on the bottom and sometimes the top.
 Cobbler has a mixture of flour and butter that goes on top - you could say it's cobbled together!
 Cobblers do not have a bottom crust.
 You could use the word "crumble". as well.
 "Streusel" specifically describes the topping by itself.

-To get the best of both worlds, I made a peach pie but instead another crust on top, I pulled out my recipe for cobbler.
+To get the best of both worlds, I made a peach pie but instead of a top crust.
+I pulled out my recipe for cobbler.
 This brought a cobbler like feeling to the pie which made it much more pleasing to me and made my wife happy too as she gets her crust.

 RELATED - Learn about all the different types of flour and fruit desserts from cobblers to buckles and grunts.